Spiewart/gouthelper/gouthelper/markdown/ethnicitys/about.md

 ## <span id="about">About</span>

 GoutHelper appreciates that race and ethnicity are sensitive subjects and that in modern medicine we should strive to avoid race-based judgement and predictions, as well as develop accurate assessments of health that are not dependent on race or ethnicity.
-However, GoutHelper has to ask about race / ethnicity because of the risk imparted by the [HLA-B\*5801](/labs/about/hlab5801/).
+However, GoutHelper has to ask about race / ethnicity because of the risk imparted by [HLA-B\*5801](/labs/about/hlab5801/).

 ---